Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 As it happens during software development, change is requested/needed to some parts of the application.
 What happens to our cluster if I would like to change one of it's components without breaking the other?
 And also whilest maintaining backwards compatibility with no disruption to user experience.
 Thankfully Kubernetes can help with that.

-What I don't like right now is that the API only handles one image at a time.
+What I don't like is that the API only handles one image at a time.
 There is no option to bulk upload.

 #### Code